Preparing for the GRASP Symposium

-Check the Event Schedule and the GRASP group on Blackboard to make sure you know when to be present.
+Check the Event Schedule to make sure you know the day's activities.

 Check in at the registration desk to get your name tag and find out where you are to set up your poster.

 Dress professionally, be entertaining, keep to the required time limit, maintain eye contact by not reading directly from your presentation, practice your speech, and have fun!